abrowley/pico2-freertos/README.md

 A template using FreeRTOS on the Raspberry Pi Pico W 2

-Connects to wiki in one task and blinks an LED in another.
+Connects to WiFi in one task and blinks an LED in another.